microsoft/secure-data-sandbox/README.md

 % npm run laboratory
 ~~~

 We can run the CLI run the second shell window.
-Let's start with the `--help` command:
+Let's start with the `help` command:
 ~~~
-% node build/src/cli/main.js --help
+% npm run cli help

 Usage: sds [options] [command]